-Our goal is to ensure that consent information is visible to team members when they're interacting with candidates, so they can avoid non-compliant actions, like reaching out to a candidate who did not give consent to be contacted.
+Our goal is to ensure that consent information is visible to team members when they're interacting with candidates, so they can avoid non-compliant actions, like reaching out to a candidate who did not consent to contact.

 When you open a dialog to view the candidate information, the system is going to show the status of consent.

 When the candidate approves the consent request, the system is going to store the IP address, browser, country, etc. of the candidate as audit trail information.
 This information will not be displayed anywhere in the system, but it will be available on request to support.